Kōhei Murakami

 Kohei Murakami (村上 幸平, Murakami Kōhei) is a Japanese actor from Tokyo.
 He graduated from Keio University's business school.
 He is known for his portrayal of Masato Kusaka/Kamen Rider Kaixa in Kamen Rider 555 and as Yuji Nakajo/Hikomaro/Giza/Hikaru in Cutie Honey: The Live.
 He also had a regular role as Kent Kiba/Dimensional Investigator Kent in Jikuu Keisatsu Wecker D-02.
 He also has a role as SpaMurasaki on Nippon Television's parodic Bihada Sentai Sparanger which looks at various onsen throughout Japan.
-Not to be confused with the Kohei Murakami who played Yamada Hanatarou in the Rock Musical Bleach series.